Frequently Asked Questions

 The routes have been specifically designed to follow quiet roads and there are no traffic lights on any of the stages.
 The vast majority of the turns are left hand turns to make it easier to merge with oncoming traffic.
 There are a few right hand turns during the tour but these are rare and on extremely quite roads but please take extra care in these situations.
 In the unlikely event that you get stuck behind traffic, you must ride safely and follow the rules of the road.
 You will probably only lose a few seconds and it’s not worth risking your life or the safety of others over.
 Always remember that you can ride each stage as many times as you want during the month so you can always give it another go at different time.

 This is mirroring the Tour de France where the hardest and most prestigious stage is known as the Queen stage.
-We will be offering bonus time and points for this stage for all of the competitions.
+We will be offering bonus points for this stage for the sprint and KOM competitions.
+Instead of the usual point scoring system – 250, 245, 240, 235, 234 etc, stage four points will be awarded as 300, 290, 280, 270, 269 etc.

 Yes, there will be a trophy for the Male and Female winners of the General Classification, KOM and Sprint competitions as well as a trophy for the winner of the team competition.

 Within each stage there is a shorter KOM and sprint segment competition.
 These are competitions based on points rather than time.
 You will be awarded points based on your position within each segment.
-The person with the most points at the end of the six stages will be declared the winner for that competition.
+The person with the most points at the end of the five stages will be declared the winner for that competition.
+The winner of each stage will be awarded 250 points with 2nd getting 245 and 3rd receiving 240.
+Fourth place will get 235 points with each subsequent place receiving one point less – eg 5th place = 234 point & 8th = 231 points etc.

 You can ride as an un-affiliated rider, or if you wish by signing up with the same team name you can make your own team, that will count on the team results.